scf37/fpscala2/README.md

 Modules system used can be seen as extension of well-known cake pattern keeping its strengths
     of ability to override any instance or to get any instance from assembled application.

 In addition, it supports composition, precise explicit dependency management and lazy evaluation.

+## TODOs

+- Immutable in-memory dao using `StateT`
+- request context (including requestId for logging) using `Kleisli[F, Context, ?]` instead of F
+- delayed logging - delay logging evaluation till end of request processing to decide log level based on response (e.g. enable debug logging for failed requests only)
+- find better way to manage Application effects (3 seems to be a bit high)
+- add scalacheck?